Hadrian’s Wall winding across the Whin Sill ridge in Northumberland, part of the UNESCO Frontiers of the Roman Empire World Heritage Site.

-Hadrian’s Wall is one of Britain’s most remarkable places to walk — a UNESCO World Heritage Site running across northern England through rolling hills, open moorland, sweeping escarpments, and beautifully preserved Roman archaeology.
+Hadrian’s Wall is one of Britain’s most remarkable places to explore on foot — a UNESCO World Heritage Site running across northern England through rolling hills, open moorland, sweeping escarpments, and exceptionally well-preserved Roman archaeology.
 Built nearly 2,000 years ago as the north-western frontier of the Roman Empire, the Wall now forms the backbone of one of the UK’s finest long-distance routes: the Hadrian’s Wall Path National Trail, stretching from Wallsend in the east to Bowness-on-Solway in the west.

 Constructed under Emperor Hadrian in AD 122, the Wall marked the northern limit of Roman Britannia.
 Stretching for around 73 miles (80 Roman miles), it was protected by milecastles, turrets, and major forts including Housesteads, Vindolanda, Chesters, and Birdoswald.
 Much of the Wall survives today, particularly in the central upland section, where dramatic ridgelines and open landscapes create some of the most atmospheric walking anywhere in Britain.